deepspaceghost/random-password-generator/README.md

 # Role-playing Game

-Role-playing Game is a random password generator, or RPG.
+Role-playing Game (also called RPG) is a random password generator.